 How Does Climate Change Impact Air QualityWhen fossil fuels are burned, they release carbon dioxide and greenhouse gas emissions, which can build in the earth’s atmosphere.
 This causes a steady increase in the earth’s temperature, an effect we have been witnessing for many years.
 Acting like a blanket, this carbon dioxide traps heat and disrupts many of the connected elements of our atmosphere and our world.

-While we are just starting to understand the effects, we know that climate change is increasing the levels of air pollution in many ways.
+While we are just starting to understand the effects, we know that climate change is increasing the levels of air pollution and decreasing overall air quality.

 Climate change is having a negative effect on air quality, and making the air we breathe less healthy.
-This is happening for many reasons, and creating three specific types of air pollution…
+This is happening for many reasons, and creating three specific types of pollutants that increases overall air pollution.

 1. Increased PollenPollen is a common air pollutant that impacts many across the country and the globe.
 While pollen from trees and grasses occur naturally, global warming is increasing their frequency and severity.
 Warmer weather means longer growing seasons for numerous plants and increasing the length of time that plants will release this allergen.